jhubii/jhubii/README.md

 #

 **Experience:**
-- 👨‍🏫 University of Mindanao - College Instructor (Current)
+- 👨‍🏫 University of Mindanao - College Instructor
-- 💼 Freelance (Current)
+- 💼 Freelance
-- 🌐 Mini Clean Business Solutions (Infosoft) - Full Stack Web Developer
+- 🌐 Infosoft - Web Developer
 - 📊 Mediaone Software Solutions - Intern

 **You can reach me at:**